AADITYAPRABALCHAWLA/GOOGLE-DATA-ANALYSIS-CAPSTONE-PROJECT/Step1_Excel.md

         a. ride_length- calculates total ride length as ended_at - started_at <br/>
         b. day_of_week- calculates day of the week using start_at column. <br/>
 5. Calculate the follwoing metrics:
-        a. total no of rides: per hour, per day, per week and for type of bike
+        a. total no of rides: per hour, per day, per week and for type of bike <br/>
         b.
-Average ride lentgh between members and casual.
+Average ride lentgh between members and casual.<br/>
         c.
-Calculate the max ridelength for each month.
+Calculate the max ridelength for each month.<br/>
         d.
-Calculate the mode day for each month.
+Calculate the mode day for each month.<br/>
 6. Summarize the calculations as follows:
 7.